B.A. English, University of California, Davis

 Moreover, my research emphasizes the collective effort of recovering and examining little-known source materials that are vital to continued innovation of thought.
 Most of the literary works I examine in my book manuscript were originally written in the early twentieth century and have been recovered recently.
 I have engaged most directly in the process of recovery through my work on Spanish-language newspapers in the U.S. Southwest—an archive I draw from extensively in my scholarship.
 My work on early twentieth-century newspaper and literary writings by Mexicans in the United States led to my appointment as a contributing editor for the Heath Anthology of American Literature in 2011.
 I am also on the national advisory board for the Recovering the U.S. Hispanic Literary Heritage Project directed by Nicolás Kanellos and based at the University of Houston.

 “Literary Revolutions in the Borderlands: Transnational Dimensions of the Mexican Revolution and its Diaspora in the United States.”
 The Cambridge History of Latina/o Literature.
-Eds.
-John M. González and Laura Lomas, forthcoming.
+Ed.
+John M. González and Laura Lomas, 2016.

 "The Transnational National: Race, the Border, and the Immigrant Nationalism of Josefina Niggli's Mexican Village," CR: The New Centennial Review 9, no. 2 (Fall 2009): 45-72.